PatrikTrefil/plant-watering/README.md

 - `log_repo_url` expects a repository address (for SSH connection)
 - `ssh_key_path` expects a path to a SSH key, that can be used to connect to the specified repository
 - `plants_folder` expects a path to folder that contains configuration files for individual plants
-- `pins` expects an object describing the wiring
+- `pins` expects an object describing the wiring (see example configuration)
+- `socket` expects an object describing the host and port (see example configuration)

 Plant configuration (JSON format):